hannah-cs/E-CommerceAPI/README.md

 ## Description

-Simple yet functional e-commerce shop.
-The application serves as a backend system, handling everything from product management to order processing.

-This API will interact with front-end applications, allowing users to browse products, add them to a cart, and place orders.
+The E-Commerce Shop RESTful API is a simple backend system designed to manage various aspects of an online store, from product inventory to order fulfillment.
+It provides functionalities for users to browse products, add items to their carts, and complete orders seamlessly.

 ## Table of Contents